-Post-9/11 women Veterans were more likely to hold a college degree or be enrolled in college than their male colleagues.
+Post-9/11 women Veterans were more likely to hold a college degree than their men colleagues.

 "Educational Attainment" refers to the highest level of education an individual has completed.
 "Advanced Degree" refers to Master's, PhD, JD, MD, or other professional degree.

 "Enrolled in College" includes enrollment in graduate years (freshman to senior) or enrollment in graduate or professional school (beyond a Bachelor's degree).